Berrysoft/rust/src/doc/rustc/src/platform-support/x86_64-pc-cygwin.md

 ## Testing

-Created binaries work fine on Windows with Cygwin or MSYS2.
+Created binaries work fine on Windows with Cygwin.

 ## Cross-compilation toolchains and C code

-Compatible C code can be built with GCC shipped with Cygwin or MSYS2.
+Compatible C code can be built with GCC shipped with Cygwin.
 Clang is untested.